iamhuwng/mStudent/README.md

 *   Its client service will throw a "Module disabled" error, preventing any API calls.
 *   Direct navigation to its pages may result in an error or empty state.

+## Initial Setup

+Before running the application, you must set up your local environment.

+1.  **Create `.env.local`**: Create a file named `.env.local` in the root of the project.
+2.  **Follow Getting Started**: Run the app (`npm run dev`) and navigate to the `/getting-started` page.
+It will provide the contents for your `.env.local` file and guide you through obtaining your Firebase and Gemini API keys.
+3.  **Create Firestore Database**: In the Firebase Console for your project, navigate to the **Firestore Database** section and click **Create database**.
+Start in **test mode** for now.
+4.  **Seed the Database**: Once your environment is configured, run `npm run db:seed` in your terminal to populate your database with initial data.

 ## Code Traceability

 Every file in this project includes a header comment for traceability: